dnb-hackathon/hackathon/faq.md

 <br>

 <h3><b>How do I change team members after the registration is completed?</b></h3>
 You can fill up the registration form again with the team members.
-Choose option "No" for Question no 2 in the registration form.
+Choose option "No" for Question No. 2 in the registration form.
 Try to eliminate duplicate entries if possible.

 <br>